0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate --network development --reset
 ```

-**Important:** After redeploying you will need to add the new address of SurvivalKitClaim contract and to AppContext.js (line 12)
+**Important:** If you are redeploying the contract will be given a new address.
+This will need to be added to AppContext.js (line 12)

 ### Deploying to the rinkeby testnet

 Create a .env file in the projects root directory and add the following:

-- Your metamask seed
+- Your metamask seed mneumonic
 - Infura URL including API key.

 Example: